scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 ,,,,,,,

 **ID**
 	This field shows the short name of the game.
-This ID can be used for launching the game from Fullscreen modethe command line.
+This ID can be used for launching the game from the command line.

+	*gameid* (string)

 **Name**
 	This field shows the full title of the game, as well as some basic information such as original platform and language.

+	*description* (string)

 **Language**
-	This option is only applicable to Maniac Mansion, Zak McKracken, The Dig, The Curse of Monkey Island, Beneath a Steel Sky, Broken Sword 1, and Simon the Sorcerer 1 and 2.
-With the exception of Beneath a Steel Sky, Broken Sword 1, and multilanguage versions of Goblins games and Nippon Safes Inc., using this option does not change the language of the game, which is usually hardcoded, but rather is only used to select the appropriate font.
-For example, for a German version of a game, a font with umlauts.
-The Dig and The Curse of Monkey Island are another exception: the non-English versions of these games can be set to English, which only affect the language of subtitles.
-The game speech will remain the same.
+	For multi-language games, this option changes the language of the game.
+However, for games that have the language hardcoded, this option only changes the font of the subtitles.
+For instance, selecting German will add an umlaut to German subtitles, and selecting Spanish will add the tilde in Spanish subtitles.

+	*language* (string)

 **Platform**
 	Specify the original platform of the game.

+	*platform* (string)
 ,,,,,,,